WillBrieden/Skipify/README.md

-Web app built with the Create React App to use the Spotify Web API to compile and display data relating to the user's listening habits through Spotify.
+Web app built with the Create React App to use the Spotify Web API to compile and display data relating to the user's listening habits on Spotify and the user's playlists.
 Also includes a music player built with Spotify's Web Playback SDK.